lamhq/tech-notes/pages/devops/aws/database/relational/aurora.md

 Data is continuously backs up to S3.

-## Fault Tolerance and Replicas
+## Fault Tolerance

 High availability.
-2 copies of data in each AZ, minimum 3 AZs, total 6 copies.
+Each 10GB chunk of database volume is replicated to 6 copies, accross 3 AZs.

 Can transparently handle data loss:
 - up to **2 copies** without affecting write availability